A Remark on discrete Brunn-Minkowski type inequalities via transportation of measure: Introduction

 In addition to the four functions theorem and the Brunn-Minkowski inequality of Klartag and Lehec, Theorem \ref{thm:DBM} implies various other inequalities, some of which are related to works of Ollivier and Villani \cite{Ollivier-Villani}, Iglesias, Yepes Nicol\'as and Zvavitch \cite{INZ}, and Cordero-Erausquin and Maurey \cite{Cordero-Erausquin2017}.
-For more details see \cite{HKS2020}.
+For a more detailed account of these implications, see \cite{HKS2020}.